MRCIEU/ewascatalog/docker/readme.md

 # EWAS Catalog and Docker

-This folder contains files needed to 'dockerize' the website:
+This folder contains `docker-compose.yml` needed to 'dockerize' the website.
-`docker-compose.yml`, `Dockerfile`, `python-requirements.txt`.
-These files are copied to the website base directory by the project [catalog](../catalog) script before building the docker containers.
+This file is copied to the website base directory by the project [catalog](../catalog) script before building the docker containers.

 The remainder of this document gives information